 Tableau Dashboard Activities have students looking and manipulating an active dashboard and answering scenario-based questions.

 Excel Analytics assignments will go beyond basic data manipulations and excel skills.
 Students will be working with complex data sets in Excel to analyze data sets and derive solutions.

 Applying Tableau assignments give students hands-on usage and skill-building within the free Tableau software.
 Students then have to answer critical-thinking and calculation questions, requiring manipulation and interpretation of data sets.

 Applying Power BI introduces and teaches students to drive better business decisions by analyzing data for insights.
 Students create their own reports and dashboards, harnessing data to tell a compelling business story.

-In addition to our four Data Analytics tools, we also have Excel assignment types available within Connect.
+In addition to our five Data Analytics tools, we also have Excel assignment types available within Connect.

 - Applying Excel enables students to work select chapter problems or examples in Excel.
 These problems are assignable in Connect and give students instant feedback as they work through assignments in Excel.
 Accompanying Excel videos teach students how to use Excel and the primary functions needed to complete each assignment.
 Short assessments can be assigned to test student comprehension of key Excel skills.

 Hear What Students & Instructors Have to Say!